St Mary the Virgin, Martham

 The church was built during two periods.
 The tower and nave were built between about 1377 and 1450 in the perpendicular style of that era.
 In those days the stonemasons travelled to wherever work was taking place, leaving their mason’s marks on the stonework.
 One of these left marks on several churches in east Norfolk and became known as ‘The Martham Mason’.

-The chancel that was built at that time became totally dilapidated and was rebuilt between 1855 and 1861.
+The 1456-1469 chancel became totally dilapidated and was rebuilt between 1855 and 1861.
 The new chancel is a magnificent example of the gothic revival architecture of that period.
 The architect was Philip Boyce whose brilliant design was exhibited at the Royal Academy Exhibition of 1856.

 There are very good 15th/17th century woodwork features and fine Victorian fittings in the chancel.
-The church has a 15th century ‘seven sacrament’ font and a late 15th century memorial brass to a man named Robert Alen.
+The church has a 15th century ‘seven sacrament’ font.

 In 1999 work was carried out on the tower floor to install drainage and the footings of a round tower probably dating to the 12th century were exposed indicating that there had been an earlier church on the same site as the present one.
 That may have been the church mentioned in the Domesday Book.
 During the excavations medieval graves were also identified as well as a small lead-melting pit containing medieval window glass.
 Also flint flakes, medieval pottery sherds and a pit for melting lead window cames plus remains of Roman tiles and a lava quern were found.